attila-lendvai/gpg-keygen/README.md

 A script to generate PGP keys with GnuPG, following best practices, or at least an approximation thereof.

-The aim of this document is to provide concise and up-to-date best practices regarding the usage of [GnuPG](http://www.gnupg.org/).
+The aim of this document is to provide a concise and up-to-date description of best practices regarding the usage of [GnuPG](http://www.gnupg.org/).
 A basic understanding of [public key cryptography](http://en.wikipedia.org/wiki/Public-key_cryptography), and [GnuPG](http://www.gnupg.org/) in particular is assumed.

 If something is not clear or you're new to PGP, then make sure to start with the [Glossary](#-glossary) below.

+Alternatives to this project and/or further reading: [gpk](https://github.com/stef/gpk), [gpg-quickstart](http://www.madboa.com/geek/gpg-quickstart/), [gnupg howtos](http://www.gnupg.org/documentation/howtos.en.html), [Why use PGP?](http://superuser.com/a/16165/27578).

 ## Some quick insights ##

-* You cannot delete any change you have made to a PGP key once the change has been published.
-It's just there forever.
+* [Public key cryptography](http://en.wikipedia.org/wiki/Public-key_cryptography) happens between two encryption **keys**, which is not necessarily only two humans, unless enough care has been taken when exchanging public keys and to keep the secret keys secret.
+* In a digital networked world it's not possible to delete any published information, it must be assumed to be just there forever.
+This also applies to PGP keys.
-* Digitally signed revocation requests can be published though.
-If properly signed, then they will be honored by programs (e.g. key servers, client programs), that will ignore/hide the revoked data accordingly.
+* Properly authenticated revocation requests can be published though.
+If such requests are [digitally signed](http://en.wikipedia.org/wiki/Digital_signature) (authenticated), then they will be honored by programs using e.g. a PGP key (key servers, client programs), and the revoked data will be ignored/hidden accordingly.
-* Having a separately store revocation block in your backups comes very handy if your key gets compromised (this script automatically generates one).
-By publishing it you can tell your peers that you key should not be used anymore.
+* Having a separately stored revocation certificate in your backups comes very handy if your key gets compromised.
+By publishing it you can tell your peers that your key should not be used anymore.
 * The most precious part of a _PGP key block_ is its _master signing key_.
 * The _master signing key_ of a _PGP key block_ is rarely needed (mostly when editing the _PGP key block_ itself and when signing other people's keys, and granted that at least one additional signing subkey exists to sign ordinary documents (this script automatically generates one)).
 * If you don't trust the software environment and/or the computer generating or using your gpg key, then you cannot trust the key and the cryptography either.
 Use a linux live cd or something similar from a trusted source to generate and/or use your master signing key, preferrably while being offline!
 E.g. [Tails](http://tails.boum.org/), [Privatix](http://www.mandalka.name/privatix/) or [Liberté Linux](http://dee.su/liberte).